PainsPerdus/gboi-kirby/README.md

 chainsaw-wielding, mentally troubled pineapple.
 Some shortcuts had to be taken along the way... but hey, it works!

+We obviously didn't have time to make a _complete_ game, but if you want to **try out our demo**, you may [download a release](https://github.com/PainsPerdus/gboi-kirby/releases) and run it under an original Game Boy emulator such as [SameBoy](https://sameboy.github.io/).

-We were asked to keep a journal of our struggles, discoveries, etc, and we put it online!
+We were asked to keep a **journal** of our struggles, discoveries, etc, and we put it online!
 You can read it [here](https://painsperdus.github.io/gboi-kirby/) if game development, GBZ80 assembly and obscure compiler bugs are your thing.

 Yours truly, the members of _Team Kirby_,